 In our field, it is not uncommon for practitioners to gain accolades from others for the work we do.
 We are praised for being kind, dedicated, and having big hearts for working with our children with special needs and their families.
 I do not diminish the work that my colleagues and I do, and that they are some of the kindest and most dedicated people I have met.
-In this blog however, I would like to address the often unsung heroes within the field of special needs.
+In this blog, however, I would like to address the often unsung heroes within the field of special needs.
 The families themselves.

 As behavior analysts, we have been given the incredible privilege to be that proverbial fly on the wall; to observe and study human behavior in its natural setting in a way that many scientists dream of, but never get to do.
-While I have observed many things over the years, the biggest lesson I have learned from these families is that of unconditional love, perseverance and humility.
+While I have observed many things over the years, the biggest lesson I have learned from these families is that of unconditional love, perseverance, and humility.
 Many anecdotes come to my mind, but this particular one stands out, as it taught me the meaning of Grace.

 I served a young man and his family in Florida some years ago.
-He was diagnosed with severe intellectual disability, cerebral palsy, was blind and deaf with limited ambulatory abilities, and was confined primarily to his bed and wheelchair.
-The family struggled fiscally and the home was modest, small and very crammed, with this young man’s bed situated in the living room.
+He was diagnosed with severe intellectual disability, cerebral palsy, was blind and deaf with limited ambulatory abilities and was confined primarily to his bed and wheelchair.
+The family struggled fiscally and the home was modest, small, and very cramped, with this young man’s bed situated in the living room.
 I entered his home one day, grumpy at the thick Florida heat and the broken air conditioner in my car.
 My mood lifted upon entering the home as I was greeted with a loud exclamation of delight.
-The next 10 minutes was taken up by our ritual of examining each of his toys, talking about his meals, and whatever upcoming celebration he was looking forward to.
+The next 10 minutes were taken up by our ritual of examining each of his toys, talking about his meals, and whatever upcoming celebration he was looking forward to.
 The joy and love that radiated from this young man always moved me.
-As if in direct spite of the hand dealt to him, he was determined be as happy as he could with his life.
+As if in direct spite of the hand dealt to him, he was determined to be as happy as he could with his life.

 In the midst of my visit, he had a toileting accident on his bed.
 I stepped back and watched his family move into action.
 What I witnessed on that hot and sticky Florida day still plays in slow motion, like a movie reel in my mind.
 It may seem mediocre to some as they read this, and some may blame delirium from the heat for romanticizing the moment, but for me, it was the sign that said “Alert!
 Grace is heading your way and this is what it looks like”!

 This young man and his family taught me more than I could ever teach them.
-My expertise in the field helped them understand how to prevent and de-escalate his target behaviors.
+My expertise in the field helped them understand how to prevent and de-escalate their target behaviors.
 Because of that, he was able to go out into the community without aggressing, take his medicine without an issue, and decrease his self-injurious behaviors.
 Their unconditional love, however, taught me how to parent with grace.
 They bore their yokes with dignity, love, acceptance, and dare I say, even joy.
 Grace in Motion.
-Would I ever have the grace, patience and courage to care for a loved one that way?
+Would I ever have the grace, patience, and courage to care for a loved one that way?
 Would I ever be able to humble myself to complete and total care of my loved one without complaint, preserving their dignity and mine, the way the parents of children with special needs often do?
 The heroes are not us.
 We are simply a few lucky ones, given the privilege to work alongside these unsung heroes.